November 08, 2013

 Background Paper on Significant EPA Regulations Pending or Proposed

 In Massachusetts v.
 EPA (2007), the Supreme Court held that greenhouse gases (GHGs) constitute air pollutants that can be regulated under the Clean Air Act (CAA).
 The Court further found that the Administrator of the Environmental Protection Agency (EPA) must determine whether GHG emissions from new motor vehicles “cause or contribute to air pollution which may reasonably be anticipated to endanger public health or welfare.”

 In 2008, EPA issued an interpretative memo (known as the “Johnson Memo” after then EPA Administrator Stephen Johnson) finding that a pollutant is “subject to regulation” under the Prevention of Significant Deterioration (PSD) permit program (established in Title I of the CAA) when it is subject to either a provision in the CAA or becomes subject to a regulation adopted by the EPA that requires actual control of emissions of that pollutant.
 The significance of this interpretative memo is that once a pollutant becomes subject to regulation under one part of the CAA (mobile source regulation), it becomes subject to other parts of the act (stationary source PSD permit program).
-On April 10, 2010, EPA finalized the light-duty vehicle rule controlling GHG emissions and confirmed January 2, 2011 as the earliest date that a 2012 model year vehicle subject to the standards could be sold in the U.S. This rule has been appealed to the D.C.
-Circuit.
+On April 10, 2010, EPA finalized the light-duty vehicle rule controlling GHG emissions and confirmed January 2, 2011 as the earliest date that a 2012 model year vehicle subject to the standards could be sold in the U.S.

 In March 2010, EPA reaffirmed the Johnson Memo and established January 2, 2011 (the effective date of the light-duty vehicle standards) as the date that GHG requirements of the vehicle rule would trigger CAA permitting requirements for stationary sources.